A-06031

 New York Assembly Bill 6031 — An Act to amend the general business law, in relation to biometric privacy (Biometric Privacy Act)

-Establishes the Biometric Privacy Act in New York, imposing obligations on private entities that possess biometric identifiers or biometric information.
-Covered entities must develop and publish a written retention and destruction policy, provide written notice and obtain written consent before collecting biometric identifiers, and are prohibited from selling or profiting from biometric data.
-Disclosure to third parties is restricted to narrow exceptions (consent, financial transactions, legal process).
-Biometric data must be stored and protected at a standard at least as protective as other confidential information.
-Enforcement is exclusively through the Attorney General, with civil penalties of up to $20,000 per violation and no private right of action.
-Financial institutions subject to the Gramm-Leach-Bliley Act and government contractors acting on behalf of government agencies are exempt.
+The Biometric Privacy Act imposes obligations on private entities that possess, collect, or handle biometric identifiers (retina/iris scans, fingerprints, voiceprints, hand/face geometry scans) or biometric information.
+Covered entities must develop public written retention and destruction policies, provide written notice and obtain written consent before collecting biometric data, are prohibited from selling or profiting from biometric data, and must restrict disclosure to narrow exceptions.
+Biometric data must be stored and protected using industry-standard care and at least as protectively as other confidential information.
+Enforcement is exclusively through the Attorney General, with civil penalties of up to $20,000 per violation.
+Exemptions apply to HIPAA-covered healthcare data, financial institutions subject to Gramm-Leach-Bliley, and government contractors acting on behalf of government agencies.

 Summary

-Establishes the Biometric Privacy Act in New York, imposing obligations on private entities that possess biometric identifiers or biometric information.
-Covered entities must develop and publish a written retention and destruction policy, provide written notice and obtain written consent before collecting biometric identifiers, and are prohibited from selling or profiting from biometric data.
-Disclosure to third parties is restricted to narrow exceptions (consent, financial transactions, legal process).
-Biometric data must be stored and protected at a standard at least as protective as other confidential information.
-Enforcement is exclusively through the Attorney General, with civil penalties of up to $20,000 per violation and no private right of action.
-Financial institutions subject to the Gramm-Leach-Bliley Act and government contractors acting on behalf of government agencies are exempt.
+The Biometric Privacy Act imposes obligations on private entities that possess, collect, or handle biometric identifiers (retina/iris scans, fingerprints, voiceprints, hand/face geometry scans) or biometric information.
+Covered entities must develop public written retention and destruction policies, provide written notice and obtain written consent before collecting biometric data, are prohibited from selling or profiting from biometric data, and must restrict disclosure to narrow exceptions.
+Biometric data must be stored and protected using industry-standard care and at least as protectively as other confidential information.
+Enforcement is exclusively through the Attorney General, with civil penalties of up to $20,000 per violation.
+Exemptions apply to HIPAA-covered healthcare data, financial institutions subject to Gramm-Leach-Bliley, and government contractors acting on behalf of government agencies.

 Enforcement & Penalties